-It’s redundant to state these societies have changed quickly and profoundly in recent years.
-We have all seen the exponential graphs, describing how everything from population growth to emission rates is booming – in close correlation with technological advances.
-Yet, our governance structures are have stayed remarkably intact.
-Whereas field after field of human activity has been impacted by digital technologies, no fundamental and agreed upon upgrades in how we architect power has been made.
+It is redundant to state that societies have changed quickly and profoundly in recent years.
+We have all seen the exponential graphs describing how everything from population growth to emission rates is booming – in close correlation with technological advances.
+Yet, our governance structures have stayed remarkably intact.
+Whereas field after field of human activity has been impacted by digital technologies, no fundamental and agreed upon upgrades to the way we architect power have been made.
 Cross-pollination between the digital realm and governance design is long overdue.

 FOGA was created for this reason: to bring innovation within governance to the forefront.
-Our aim is to make sure that the next chapter in the history of governance innovation becoming far less bloody and traumatic than the previous, where revolutions and wars midwifed many of the governance tools we rely on today.
+Our aim is to make sure that the next chapter in the history of governance innovation can be less bloody and traumatic than the previous, where revolutions and wars midwifed many of the governance tools we rely on today.

 Lastly, FOGA conducts original research in particularly promising or neglected areas where foresight and governance intersect.